Past Event! Note: this event has already taken place.

 Gamestorm your research space

-Are you a PhD student in search of the ever-elusive research question?
+Are you a graduate student in search of the ever-elusive research question?
 Or maybe you have a research question but you just aren’t satisfied with it?
-Then, this workshop is for you.
+If so, this workshop is for you.

 This workshop – or ‘playshop’ – will draw on Gamestorming, a technique used by entrepreneurs and innovators in the business world involving the use of games, play, and/or visual methods to unlock (and unclog) our thinking in surprising ways.
 By the end of the session, you will walk away with: